Getting Ready for Rails 6.0: How to Dual Boot

 replace it with

-next bundle install, I have a brand new
+next bundle update, I have a brand new

-That means that my dependencies are ready to run my test.
-So I can run them like
+That means that my dependencies are ready to run my test suite.
+So I can run

 $ next bundle exec rake

-can run your tests with two different versions of Rails.
+- You can run your test suite with two different versions of Rails.
 Running

 Setup Continuous Integration